Maintenance

 • Engine Oil

 Engine oil is what lubricates a car’s engine, allowing it to run smoothly and last longer.
 Car owners must maintain a car’s engine by changing the oil and using the oil appropriate for their car's make and model.
 Every car comes with a “check oil” light and an oil filler under the hood.
-These components allow car owners to monitor their oil levels and add oil as needed without having to hire a mechanic.
+These components allow car owners to monitor their oil levels.

 • Changing the Oil

 An important part of routine car maintenance is changing the oil regularly.
 The necessary frequency of oil changes has become a point of contention among experts.
 The Engine Oil Bible maintains that engine oil can’t be changed often enough, but the Nordic group insists that some vehicles can go as far as 6,000 miles before needing an oil change.
-The best course of action is to check the owner’s manual and follow the manufacturer’s recommendations.
-An obvious benefit of changing one’s own oil is saving money, but oil change services frequently advertise bargains.
+The best course of action is to check the owner’s manual and have a mechanic change your oil at the recommended mileage.
 If the “check engine oil” light comes on while driving, this is a strong indication that the car is running low on oil.
-A driver does not need a mechanic to add oil.
-However, if the oil light stays on or lights up shortly after adding oil, there may be a leak, and a mechanic should look at the car.
+This is when it is time to call us and get an expert oil change.

 Brake System Components That Can Fail